 This is the tricky bit.
 If you don’t have your lesson ready to go, or if it is something not interesting enough for the children, you will lose their attention again within minutes.Every activity needs to be planned and it is essential to know what outcomes you are looking to achieve.Here are 3 questions that you can ask yourself to help you plan your lessons:

 To know this – observe your children and ‘listen’ to their day to day dialogues in class.

-(eg. If topic of interest is cars, you use cars as counters to introduce a lesson in counting)
+(eg. If topic of interest is cars, you use cars as counting units to teach a math lesson)